EK76/CameraSystem/README.md

 -  C# language version 13.0

 You can also optionally
 - Copy the same recording at same time when the sensor motion is trigged to a cloud share.
-For cloud share I have used Gdrive.
-Search online with the phrase "How to setup Gdrive share in linux" to learn more about to setup Gdrive in linux.
+For cloud share I have used Google drive.
+Search online with the phrase "How to setup Google drive share in linux" to learn more about to setup Google drive in linux.
-  For moment you can't view cloud shares eiher with help of the Visual Studio C# project or the webfiles.
+  (For moment you can't view cloud shares eiher with help of the Visual Studio C# project or the webfiles).
 - Send notifications to a email adress of your choosing.
-Search online with the phrase "How to setup email notifications in linux" to learn more about to setup email notifications In my case I used a Google account.
+Search online with the phrase "How to setup email notifications in linux" to learn more about to setup email notifications.
+In my case I used a Google account.
 - Delete video recordings (It works only with Visual Studio C# project).

 ### List over the hardware for this project.